Italian Motorcycle Brands

 Aermacchi Logo

 The company logo remained true to the history of the brand’s development.
-It consisted of the first two letters from each word of the brand name grouped one into the other, where the descending top lines of the letter “M” form the crossbar of the letter “A.” To the right and left are elongated wings designed in the form of two triangles with their vertices raised upwards.
+It consisted of the first two letters from each word of the brand name grouped one into the other, where the descending top lines of the letter “M” form the crossbar of the letter “A.” To the right and left are elongated wings designed as two triangles with vertices raised upwards.
 Both letters and the Aermacchi brand name are in Arial Std Black.

 Agrati Garelli